abn-illia-lebid/abn-meetup/README.md

 Unit tests are fastest and least demanding.
 Don't be greedy with them.

+You can also setup contracts tests, which would be of a great help.
+But for that you must get cooperation from your backend providers.
+It can be challenging if they are owned by different teams or even companies.

 If unit tests didn't help, use Functional.
 They are here to ensure correct communication between parts of your application.

 And E2E tests will let you know that you application is still producing correct result when it connects to the backend.
 Be careful with them.